christophecvr/macos-script-login-logout/README.md

 After uninstallation User can answer Yes to reinstall the service or No to just have it removed.

+# Logging of this script.

+After Automatic install the logs will be in the users default log directory which is:
+- $HOME/Library/Logs/login-logout.log
+- $HOME/Library/Logs/login-logout.err

+example if You're user alfred it will be /Users/alfred/Library/Logs/login-logout.log From out of finder You find the Library map in you're home map.
+But finder uses local language if choosen by user.
+In dutch for example they call the Library map Bibliotheek.

 # Manual Install :

 There are two files: